View on GitHub

 [assign_to_copilot]

-wait_seconds = 10 # Wait time in seconds after browser launch, before clicking the button
+wait_seconds = 2 # Wait time in seconds after browser launch, before clicking button

-debug_dir = "debug_screenshots" # Directory to save debug information on image recognition failure (default: "debug_screenshots")
+debug_dir = "debug_screenshots" # Destination for debug info if image recognition fails (default: "debug_screenshots")

-If you use automation features (automated = true or enabling assign_to_copilot / phase3_merge), screenshots of the buttons PyAutoGUI needs to click are required.
+If using automation features (automated = true or enabling assign_to_copilot / phase3_merge), PyAutoGUI requires screenshots of the buttons to click.

 Required Screenshots: